andresarmento/modbus-esp8266/README.md

 #v2.0.BETA

+*Be careful using current version in production.
+Satble version from 'realeses' page is recommended.*

 This library allows your ESP8266/ESP32 to communicate via Modbus protocol.
 The Modbus is a master-slave protocol used in industrial automation and can be used in other areas, such as home automation.